Major in Sociology with a Concentration in Human Services

-An individualized program provides conceptual and practical experiences in human services, preparing students for graduate work or direct entry into the human services field.
-Students seeking a specialized human services focus, such as gerontology, may consult with a sociology faculty member to design a directed program of study for that area.
+An individualized program will be set up to provide conceptual and practical experiences in human services to prepare students for graduate work or direct entry into the field.
+Students seeking a specialized human services focus—for example, gerontology— should consult with a sociology faculty member in order to design a program of study.

-The human services concentration is highly compatible with majors or minors in other disciplines, such as business, intercultural studies, nursing, psychology, political science, religious studies, speech pathology, or urban studies.
+The human services concentration is highly compatible with majors or minors in other disciplines, such as business, criminal justice, intercultural studies, nursing, psychology, political science, religious studies, speech pathology, or urban studies.

 The recommended concentration courses are: